Join us to celebrate EAP’s 25th Anniversary | Thursday 16th November

 Whether you’re a longstanding supporter, or you’re new to our work, we’d love for you to join us.
 This event is recommended to all with an interest in infrastructure, governance and poverty reduction.

 This event will be hybrid with the option for people to join in-person or online.
 Only a limited number of tickets are available for those wishing to join in-person so please register early to secure your place.
-Details of speakers, the full agenda and information about accessibility will be published soon.

 Secure your place here.